 Lilli Tauber grew up in a small town in Austria, Wiener Neustadt, where her parents tended the family store.
 Then came 9 November 1938--the pogrom known as Kristallnacht.
 Her father was arrested, Lilli was thrown out of school, and when her father was released, her parents got Lilli onto a kindertransport to England.
 From her refuge in Great Britain, Lilli wrote countless letters to her parents.
 And they wrote to her--not only from Vienna, but from a ghetto they were sent to in Poland.
 At war's end, Lilli returned to Vienna to look for them.
 Perhaps they too would return.
 But the letters Lilli found in a suitcase told a terrible, heartrending story.
 And then there were the pictures her father had sent back.
 This is Centropa's longest and most complex film, produced by Ulrike Ostermann, assisted by Wolfgang Els and Marie-Christine Schmid, with the help and dedicated cooperation of Lilli Tauber.

 Her parents met at a Purim ball and were married in 1908.
 In this year, Austria was still part of the Austro-Hungarian Empire, a constitutional monarchy that covered much of Central Europe, including today's Hungary, Austria, Czech Republic, Slovakia, Transylvania (now in Romania), and parts of Italy, former Yugoslavia and Poland.
-Look at historic maps of the Austro-Hungarian Empire.

 The defining character during the history of the Austro-Hungarian Empire was Francis Joseph I. (German: Franz Josef I) (1830-1916), Habsburg Emperor of Austria and King of Hungary (1848-1916), he reigned for almost 70 years over Austria and Hungary.

 In 1867, Jews in the Austro-Hungarian Empire were given full citizenship rights.
 In cities like Vienna, Jewish culture began to grow and prosper.
-During this time there was clear conflict within the Austrian Jewish community: large sections of the Jewish population aimed to fully assimilate into national life; the European Zionist movement, spearheaded by Theodor Herzl, was also gaining strength.
+During this time there was a clear divide within the Austrian Jewish community: large sections of the Jewish population aimed to fully assimilate into national life; the European Zionist movement, spearheaded by Theodor Herzl, was also gaining strength.

 Lilli’s parents relocated to Wiener Neustadt where, in 1927, Lilli was born.